-Continuing my post-Interop thinking and blogging, I’ve subconsciously joined the dots between four discrete Interop events: A comment made by Harper Reed in his Thursday keynote – that “Big Data is BS”, that what we need is “Big Answers.”
+Continuing my post-Interop thinking and blogging, I’ve subconsciously joined the dots between four discrete Interop events around IT insight: A comment made by Harper Reed in his Thursday keynote – that “Big Data is BS”, that what we need is “Big Answers.”
 A presentational session from Chris Pick, of Apptio, called: “IT Benchmarking: Why You Don’t Do It But Should!”
 An Expo Hall conversation on performance management with Chris Dunn of ScienceLogic – one of many exhibitors offering capabilities related to IT performance management.
 And my earlier Interop blog that showed little mention of Big Data in either conference sessions or exhibitor blurbs.

 In the interest of openness, I know both Chris’ from my days as a Forrester Analyst where I would commonly list the three über challenges for IT as dealing with: